-43.0 Training and Qualification
+41.0 Training and Qualification.

-- 43.1 The eligibility requirements for certification as an anesthesiologist assistant are listed in 26 V.S.A. § 1654 and supplemented by this rule.
-The requirements for temporary certification are outlined in 26 V.S.A. § 1655 and supplemented by this rule. - Prior to being certified as an anesthesiologist assistant by the Board of Medical Practice, a person must be qualified by education, training, experience, and personal character to provide medical services under the direction and supervision of an anesthesiologist.
+- 41.1 The eligibility requirements for certification as an anesthesiologist assistant are listed in 26 V.S.A. § 1654 and supplemented by these rules.
+The requirements for temporary certification are outlined in 26 VSA § 1655 and supplemented by these rules. - 41.2 Prior to being certified as an anesthesiologist assistant by the Board of Medical Practice, a person must be qualified by education, training, experience, and personal character to provide medical services under the direction and supervision of an anesthesiologist.
 The applicant must submit to the Board all information that the Board requests to evaluate the applicant's qualifications.

-44.0 Initial Certification
+42.0 Initial Certification.

-- 44.1 For each applicant for initial certification as an anesthesiologist assistant the Board must receive, in a form satisfactory to the Board: - 44.1.1 A complete online application; - 44.1.2 Proof of identity and that the applicant is at least 18 years of age as evidenced by a certified birth certificate or a copy of a naturalization certificate: - 44.1.3 Verification of certification or licensure in all other states, territories, or provinces where the applicant is currently or ever was certified or licensed to provide medical services, including permanent, temporary, and training licenses or certifications; - 44.1.4 Two Board of Medical Practice reference forms including one from a recent supervising anesthesiologist and one from another prior supervising anesthesiologist; - 44.1.4.1 Applicants with fewer than six months of substantially full-time (at least 30 hours per week) practice must provide a reference form-from the director of the applicant's training program and another reference form from an anesthesiologist who has supervised the applicant in practice or in training; - 44.1.5 The Board of Medical Practice's Certificate of Anesthesiologist Assistant Education form for primary source documentation of completion of a Board-approved anesthesiologist assistant program sponsored by an institution of higher education, completed and submitted by the institution; - 44.1.6 Primary source documentation of current certification sent directly to the Board by the National Commission for the Certification of Anesthesiologist Assistants (NCCAA); - 44.1.7 Completed Proposed Primary Supervising Anesthesiologist form signed by the applicant and supervising anesthesiologist; - 44.1.8 Completed Proposed Secondary Supervising Anesthesiologist form signed by the secondary supervising anesthesiologist; - 44.1.9 A protocol signed by the proposed supervising anesthesiologist; - 44.1.10 A copy of the anesthesiologist assistant's employment contract; - 44.1.11 The Board of Medical Practice Anesthesiologist Assistant Employment Contract form; - 44.1.12 The Uniform Application Affidavit and Authorization for Release of Information Form; - 44.1.13 The applicant's CV (curriculum vitae) or résumé; and
+- 42.1 For each applicant for initial certification as an anesthesiologist assistant the Board must receive, in a form satisfactory to the Board: - 42.1.1 A complete online application; - 42.1.2 Proof of identity and that the applicant is at least 18 years of age as evidenced by a certified birth certificate or a copy of a naturalization certificate; - 42.1.3 Verification of certification or licensure in all other states, territories, or provinces where the applicant is currently or ever was certified or licensed to provide medical services, including permanent, temporary, and training licenses or certifications;

-- 44.1.14 National Practitioner Data Bank Self-Query Report.
+- 42.1.4 Two Board of Medical Practice reference forms including one from a recent supervising anesthesiologist and one from another prior supervising anesthesiologist; - 42.1.4.1 Applicants with less than six months of substantially full-time (at least 30 hours per week) practice must provide a reference form from the director of the applicant's training program and another reference form from an anesthesiologist who has supervised the applicant in practice or in training; - 42.1.5 The Board of Medical Practice's Certificate of Anesthesiologist Assistant Education form for primary source documentation of completion of a Board-approved anesthesiologist assistant program sponsored by an institution of higher education, completed and submitted by the institution; - 42.1.6 Primary source documentation of current certification sent directly to the Board by the National Commission for the Certification of Anesthesiologist Assistants (NCCAA); - 42.1.7 Completed Proposed Primary Supervising Anesthesiologist form signed by the applicant and supervising anesthesiologist; - 42.1.8 Completed Proposed Secondary Supervising Anesthesiologist form signed by the secondary supervising anesthesiologist; - 42.1.9 A protocol signed by the proposed supervising anesthesiologist; - 42.1.10 A copy of the anesthesiologist assistant's employment contract; - 42.1.11 The Board of Medical Practice Anesthesiologist Assistant Employment Contract form; - 42.1.12 The Uniform Application Affidavit and Authorization for Release of Information Form; - 42.1.13 The applicant's CV (curriculum vitae) or résumé; and - 42.1.14 National Practitioner Data Bank Self-Query Report.
 This must be a current Self-Query Report issued within 60 days of submission of the application.
-Information about obtaining a Self-Query Report is in the instructions to the application. - 44.2 All applicants must submit a completed Board application package, provide required documentation as specified in the application form or requested by the Board, and pay the application fee.
-Documents submitted with the application become part of the official record and will not be returned. - 44.3 At the discretion of the licensing committee or the Board, any applicant may be required to be interviewed by a Board member.
+Information about obtaining a Self-Query Report is in the instructions to the application. - 42.2 All applicants must submit a completed Board application package, provide required documentation as specified in the application form or requested by the Board, and pay the application fee.
+Documents submitted with the application become part of the official record and will not be returned. - 42.3 At the discretion of the licensing committee or the Board, any applicant may be required to be interviewed by a Board member.

-45.0 Temporary Certification
+43.0 Temporary Certification.